KenKundert/inform/doc/user.rst

     ...     e.report()
     myprog error: naught: must not be zero.

-*Error* also provides get_message() and get_culprit() methods, which return the message and the culprit.
-You can also cast the exception to a string or call the :meth:`inform.Error.render` method to get a string that contains both the message and the culprit formatted so that it can be shown to the user.
+:class:`inform.Error` also provides :meth:`inform.Error.get_message()` and
+:meth:`inform.Error.get_culprit()` methods, which return the message and the culprit.
+You can also cast the exception to a string or call the :meth:`inform.Error.render()` method to get a string that contains both the message and the culprit formatted so that it can be shown to the user.

 All positional arguments are available in *e.args* and any keyword arguments provided are available in *e.kwargs*.

-One common approach to using *Error* is to pass all the arguments that make up the error message as arguments and then assemble them into the message by providing a template.
+One common approach to using :class:`inform.Error` is to pass all the arguments that make up the error message as arguments and then assemble them into the message by providing a template.
 In that way the arguments are directly available to the handler if needed.
 For example:

 .. code-block:: python